Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/PC-DC Server/README.md

 Edit the [options.ttyACM0](options.ttyACM0) configuration file.
 Replace ```M.M.M.M``` with the subnet mask used by the network that PS2 Linux is connected to (usually ```255.255.255.0```).
 Replace ```X.X.X.X``` with the start of the range of IP addresses to be allocated by the PC-DC Server (such as ```192.168.1.100```), and replace ```Y.Y.Y.Y``` with the end of the range (such as ```192.168.1.101```).

 &nbsp;
-Install the editted configuration files for pppd
+Install the edited configuration files for pppd
 ```bash
 cp /path/to/options /path/to/options.ttyACM0 /path/to/pap-secrets /etc/ppp/.
 chmod 600 /etc/ppp/options